 Their challenge is that they are a smaller LNG shipper with only 15 carriers (their affiliated GP, GLOG, doubles the number of vessels, but GLOP doesn’t have an interest in those) and 5 of those ships are driven by steam propulsion and all five of them rolled off their contracts in 2020.

 Steam ships are generally older ships that have a smaller capacity and aren’t as cost effective to transport LNG with.
 Therefore, they are hard to renew contracts for and are destined to either charter in the spot market when demand requires additional ships beyond what is already contracted or they become floating storage units.

-The spot market currently has very unfavorable rates right now due to the oversupply of ships I just mentioned.
 However, the Q3 2020 earnings report showed that one of them received a three year contract and another received a multiple month contract, so it is not completely hopeless.

 More challenges remain beyond the steam vessels, however.
 A total of 8 dry-dockings will occur in the remaining 2020 and 2021, 4 of which will require a water treatment ballast system (WTBS).
 Typical dry-dockings take the ship out of the water for 30 days to perform routine maintenance to the hulls, rudder and engine but the pandemic could create delays.
 The water treatment system takes about two weeks and can be done concurrently with the regularly scheduled dry-docking, but a conservative assumption would be estimate 60 days out of water.

 On the bright side they have announced cost saving measures such as closing global field offices and with their dividend cut they are retaining more cash to pay down debt.